How We Achieved a 1:12 ROAS Level with Instagram Advertising Consultancy for a Ready-to-Wear Brand?

 Overcoming the Learning Phase for Machine Learning

-Domination of the First 3 Seconds: Hook Architecture
+Dominance of the First 3 Seconds: Hook Architecture

 - Görsel Kanca: Ürünün en çarpıcı detayıyla (örneğin; kumaş dokusu, sıra dışı bir renk veya kalıp özelliği) başlayan, yüksek tempolu geçişler. - Sorun Odaklı Kanca: "Vücut tipinize uygun pantolonu bulamıyor musunuz?" gibi doğrudan hedef kitlenin acı noktasına dokunan metin üstü bindirmeler. - Merak Uyandıran Kanca: "Sezonun en çok beklenen parçası sonunda geldi" gibi topluluk kanıtı ve özel hissettirme taktikleri. - Değişim (Before/After) Kancası: Kombinlenmemiş bir parça ile eksiksiz bir stil arasındaki dramatik farkın ilk saniyede gösterilmesi.